SOCAT Version 1.5

 Individual data sets in text format

-Individual data set files are archived in Pangaea and can be downloaded in text format from there.
+Individual data set files are archived in Pangaea and can be downloaded in text format.

 Description